 Who Am I?
 I was born in Australia in 1966.
 I worked in advertising and marketing at a legal publishing company, and published my first book in 2003.
 My fifth book, The Husband’s Secret, was published in 2013 and garnered worldwide attention.
 My next book debuted at #1 on the New York Times Best Seller List, making me the first Australian author to do so.
 It has since been adapted into a television series by HBO, starring Reese Witherspoon and Nicole Kidman.

-Of course, there are thousands of potential questions in each of these categories: bookish trivia is the gift that keeps on giving!
-What’s your favourite book trivia question?
+Of course, there are thousands of potential trivia questions about books and literature in each of these categories: bookish trivia is the gift that keeps on giving!
+What’s your favourite books and literature trivia question?
 Ask us in the comments (or over at KUWTP on Facebook!).